 the 655 most popular Debian packages with the debtag implemented-in::python (by "votes" according to the Debian Popularity Contest database)

-If you use these datasets for research purposes, please cite the following paper:
+If you use this dataset for research purposes, please cite the following paper: Antoine Pietri, Diomidis Spinellis, Stefano Zacchiroli.

+The Software Heritage Graph Dataset: Public software development under one roof.
 In proceedings of MSR 2019: The 16th International Conference on Mining Software Repositories, May 2019, Montreal, Canada.
-Co-located with ICSE 2019.
+Co-located with ICSE 2019 (Preprint), (BibTeX).